ismet55555/the-mouse-is-lava/NOTES.md

 ## Plan of Attack

-- Add system tray icon when running
+- Systray icon as a red and grey volcano
+    - Depending if on or off
+- TOML file with encouragments and insults
+- Organize everything within packages
+    - Research what the concensus is
+    - How are other people doing it?
-- Make into CLI tool?
+- Make into CLI tool wiht cobra